vcerny01/website/content/articles/2022/self-improvement.md

 - #### Meditation

 Okay, I've tried meditating regularly for a few weeks several times.
 It was calming, but I didn't notice any substantial benefits.
-So I think I might learn the Rosary instead.
+So I think I might finally learn the Rosary instead of trying meditation once again.

 - #### Intermittent Fasting

-I tried fasting a few times, but I stopped because I found it too risky to be playing with my diet like that.
+I tried fasting, but I stopped because I found it too risky to be playing with my diet like that.
 Now I feel it's okay and I'm thinking of getting into the 16:8 intermittent fasting.
 It's supposed to make me more concentrated, and it'll also force me to plan my meals in advance.
 So as a byproduct of IF, I might eat healthier.

 ---